Stay in your community while being formed in ours--experience an accredited, high-quality seminary program in a way that suits your schedule.

-The hybrid program allows students maximum flexibility to learn both in-person and through weekly synchronous online classes.
+Our hybrid seminary degrees allow students maximum flexibility to study theology and ministry through both in-person and weekly synchronous online classes that integrate on-campus gatherings twice a semester.
 You can plan your schedule to fit your individual needs.
 Students desiring weekly in-person courses can opt for a more traditional residential program with fewer hybrid courses.
 Distance learners can complete their program by enrolling in only hybrid courses.

-The Seminary’s hybrid program operates with two crucial assumptions: first, good theological education requires a community of engagement—one in which faculty and students have significant opportunities for interaction, diverse students can learn from each other, intellectual and pastoral skills are honed, and spiritual growth is supported through a variety of shared practices.
+The Seminary’s hybrid program balance two crucial assumptions: first, good theological education requires a community of engagement—one in which faculty and students have significant opportunities for interaction; diverse students can learn from each other; intellectual and pastoral skills are honed; and spiritual growth is supported through a variety of shared practices.

 Second, for students enrolled at a distance—sometimes referred to as rooted learners—their home context is a primary site of student formation.
 Whether students plan to join us as a residential student, a mostly-remote learning, or a combination of the two, PTS is your neighborhood seminary, meaning you can immediately apply what you learn in your particular context instead of waiting until after graduation.